pryme0/todo-app/Readme.md

 ## Features

-- Add, edit, and delete tasks.
+- Add and edit tasks.
 - Mark tasks as completed.
 - Clean and user-friendly interface.
 - Built with Expo for easy development and deployment.